Olray/DelphiFun/README.md

 This introduces the missing DBTTypes.pas unit and a sample app that notifies the user when a new drive appears or disappears.

+This component is used in my [SmartLauncher](https://www.hostingundservice.de/projekte/smart-launcher) freeware app.

 # Read desktop shortcut and extract it's configured icon

 Drop a desktop shortcut on this demo window and it will read the shortcut file, determine and retrieve the appropriate icon.

+This component is used in my [SmartLauncher](https://www.hostingundservice.de/projekte/smart-launcher) freeware app.

 # Intercept (duplicate) console application output